Dunes (album)

 Dunes is the second studio album by American rock band Gardens & Villa.
-Produced by Tim Goldsworthy it was released on February 4, 2014 on Secretly Canadian.
+Produced by Tim Goldsworthy it was released on February 4, 2014, on Secretly Canadian.

 The band recorded the album at Key Club in Benton Harbor, Michigan.
 The group spent a month in the space working on the record, only leaving five times throughout the process.
-The album title, Dunes, was inspired by one of these ventures out of the studio to Michigan's sand and snow dunes.
+The album title was inspired by one of these ventures out of the studio to Michigan's sand and snow dunes.

-With the album announcement, Gardens & Villa released the first single from the album, called "Bullet Train."
+With the album announcement, Gardens & Villa released the first single from the album, "Bullet Train".
 The album received generally favorable reviews.